 8. Keep a Close Eye on Email Campaign Stats

-If you experience a sudden drop in your open rates, this means that something is up.
-Tracking your email campaign analytics closely will allow you to respond quickly in case of blacklisting or other deliverability issues.
+Something is up if you experience a sudden drop in your open rates.
+Closely tracking your email campaign analytics will allow you to respond quickly in case of blacklisting or other deliverability issues.

 9. Run Permission Pass Campaigns

 When your email address gets blocklisted, the mailbox providers will usually pinpoint what campaign triggered it.
-The moment you know of this, you may run a permission pass campaign to finally get off from the email blocklist.
+Knowing this, you may run a permission pass campaign to get off the email blocklist.

-It is where you send a re-engagement email to the email list who have not interacted with your campaign for a long time.
+It is where you send a re-engagement email to the email list who last interacted with your campaign long ago.

 As there’s a chance that some of these contacts are spam traps that triggered or caused your blocklisting, weeding out those accounts that do not engage in your permission pass campaign is a wise move.

-Permission email marketing protects you from being labeled as spam, improves your customer service, increases your conversions (sales and clicks), and will increase your open rates.
+Permission email marketing protects you from being labeled as spam, improves your customer service, increases your conversions (sales and clicks), and increases your open rates.